kazupon/kt-msgpack/README.md

 - 34: no exist a database.
 - 35: no record was found.
 - 36: invalid parameters.
-- 37: the old value assumption was failed.
+- 37: old value assumption was failed.
+- 38: existing record was not compatible.